cado-security/product-help/docs/cado/deploy/aws/overview.md

 ## Permissions and Security

-Cado deployments require specific IAM roles and permissions to operate securely and effectively.
+/ Forensic Acquisition and Investigation deployments require specific IAM roles and permissions to operate securely and effectively.
 These include:

 - Permissions to manage the core VM.
 - Permissions to start worker VMs (if applicable).